madebits/madebits.github.io/r/nodejs-grunner.md

 ##Reacting To Change

-There are different types of events that may wish to trigger running of GRunner tasks.
-GRunner does not have any build-in support to monitor anything, but you can easy integrate GRunner will any kind of monitoring events you care about:
+It may be desirable to trigger running of GRunner tasks if response to external events.
+GRunner does not have any build-in support to monitor anything, but you can easy integrate GRunner will any kind of events you care about:

 * There are enough Node.js libraries to monitor files and directories.
-You can can directly call `G.run` with a task name if some event of interest happens.
+You can can directly call `G.run` with a task name if some file system event of interest happens.
 * Monitor some repository branch for changes and trigger `G.run` with some deployment tasks.
 * Similarly, monitor the state of some service and `G.run` with some recovery or load balancing task, and so on.